tgoMota/-Training-for-competitions/README.md

 # Training-for-competitions
-Some problems I solved by training for programming marathons Developed by: Thiago Mota Carvalho
+Some problems I solved by training for programming marathons.

+Developed by: Thiago Mota Carvalho